nosuke23/complex-html-tablify/README.md

 ---
 -
   - !th Zodiac
-  - !th Full color
+  - &fc !th Full color
   - A2
   - A3
   - A4
 -
   - !rs
-  - !th Black and white
+  - &bw !th Black and white
   - A1
   - A2
   - A3
 -
   - !rs
-  - !th Sepia
+  - &s !th Sepia
   - A3
   - A4
   - A5
 -
   - !th Angels
-  - !th Black and white
+  - *bw
-  - A2
+  - A1
   - A3
   - A4
 -
   - !rs
-  - !th Sepia
+  - *s
   - A2
   - A3
   - A5